Section 13 Identification and Assessment of Additional Support Needs

 (Changing) family circumstances, social and emotional difficulties, the environment and health needs can substantially affect a young person’s ability to learn and function.
 In order to ensure timely identification and improved assessment of additional support needs – and additional support where appropriate – it is essential that all practitioners before and during pre-school, at primary and secondary stages continuously observe and monitor the progress of each child and young person to ensure that development is in line with expectation.
 Using normal classroom procedures, the Nursery / Class teacher monitors individual learning needs and difficulties in order to informally screen children and young people and identify as early as possible issues to do with learning and overall functioning.
 The same approach applies equally to Health practitioners, Community Learning and Development workers, Social workers, partners in external agencies and parents and carers.

-In Primary schools, Support for Learning teachers have a key role in working with Headteachers and staff to ensure that early identification, effective strategies and, where necessary, additional supports are in place.
+In Primary schools, Additional Support for Learning teachers have a key role in working with Headteachers and staff to ensure that early identification, effective strategies and, where necessary, additional supports are in place.

 In secondary schools, Principal teachers (Support for Learning / Guidance / Pastoral Care) and their staff help Secondary colleagues to identify learning and behaviour needs.
-In line with best practice, at the start of each session, Principal teachers Support for Learning provide all staff with a profile of all pupils with identified additional support needs and make very good use of transition information to highlight needs of children moving on from Primary 7.
+In line with best practice, at the start of each session, Principal teachers Additional Support for Learning provide all staff with a profile of all pupils with identified additional support needs and make very good use of transition information to highlight needs of children moving on from Primary 7.
 Along with others they deploy support where necessary.
-Similar careful communication of identified needs takes place for all other transitions including from Nursery to Primary and post school.
+Similar careful communication of identified needs takes place for all other transitions including from Nursery to Primary and post school destinations.

 This link to Chapter 3.31 shows you the three Levels of Identification and Support described in the revised Supporting Children’s Learning’s Code of Practice.